Samsung YEPP: YP-55

 Originally released in 2003, the YP-55 is a flash-memory based player featuring a rotating top which operates the Fast-Forward/Rewind functions and prevents accidental usage.
 It was available with built-in memory sizes of 128 MB (YP-55H), 192 MB (YP-55I – sold only in Canada), 256 MB (YP-55V) and 512 MB (YP-55X).
 It contains a recorder for voice, radio or line-in.

 The firmware is upgradeable, and can also be user modified with various programs to change things such as the button mapping and graphics.
 The latest firmware (version 7.300) allows for many new features, including play lists and the ability to remember its place in four different files at once.
 The latter feature makes it more suitable for audio books, as it makes searching for where one left off unnecessary.
 The original YP-55 models came with a gray cloth case, later models used a plastic case which allows access to all the controls without opening it.

 YP-60

 Announced in 2004, this was one of the first sports-oriented players released by Samsung.
 The player is contained in a black and orange rubberized plastic housing.
 Sports features such as, heart-rate monitor, calorie counter, and stop watch are included on this player.
 In-box accessories include: a 2.5 mm adapter, sweat-proof ear phones and an arm band.
-It also utilizes a non-standard 2.5mm headphone jack, line-in encoding, and FM recordings.
+It also utilizes a non-standard 2.5 mm headphone jack, line-in encoding, and FM recordings.
 It was released in two capacities: 128 MB (YP-60) and 256 MB (YP-60V).